samuelpordeus/vscode-elixir-test/README.md

 This is a simple extension that makes you able to navigate between your elixir file and its test.

-It works as a charm with Phoenix Framework, but it wasn't tested with umbrella apps :thinking:

 No more Cmd + P for us!

 ## Features